mootools/mootools-more/Docs/Drag/Slider.md

 Slider Event: tick {#Slider:tick}
 -------------------------------------

-* (*function*) Fires when the user drags the knob.
-This Event can be overriden to alter the tick behavior.
+* (*function*) Fires when the user scrolls or when the container element is clicked.
+This Event can be overridden to alter the default tick behavior.

 ### Signature